Joystream/joystream/storage-node/packages/discovery/README.md

   is performed to discover nodes.
 2. If run in a node.js process, instead:
   - A trusted (local) IPFS node must be configured.
-  - The chain is queried to resolve an actor key to an IPNS peer ID.
+  - The chain is queried to resolve a worker id to an IPNS id.
-  - The trusted IPFS node is used to resolve the IPNS peer ID to an IPFS file.
+  - The trusted IPFS node is used to resolve the IPNS id to an IPFS file.
   - The IPFS file is fetched; this contains the structured data.